Pop your head into any commercial gym, and you’ll almost certainly see lifters developing their legs using the hack squat and the leg press.

 4. Muscles Worked

-The hack squat and the leg press predominantly target the quads and glutes.
-In both movements, the hamstrings and calves are also slightly active to assist with hip and knee extension, respectively.
+The leg press and hack squat machine predominantly target the quads and glutes.
+The hamstrings and calves are also slightly active in both movements to assist with hip and knee extension, respectively.

-However, the abdominals and spinal erectors (back muscles) are working harder during the hack squat due to the axial loading demands placed on the torso muscles.
+However, the abdominals and spinal erectors (back muscles) work harder during the hack squat due to the axial loading demands placed on the torso muscles.

-The hack squat is a machine-based compound exercise that targets the quads and glutes, and closely mimics the back squat due to the axial loading present (i.e. the load is on the back).
+Hack squat exercises are machine-based compound movements that target the quads and glutes and closely mimic the back squat due to the axial loading (i.e. the load is on the back).

 How To Do a Hack Squat

-- Step into the footprint of the machine
+- Step into the footprint of the hack squat machine

 - Place your shoulders against the shoulder pads